 A great way to choose a topic for a poetry analysis essay is to decide on a topic that would deal with information that one is already familiar with.
 For example, if the choice of the poem to analyze is up to the writer, then it may be beneficial for the writer to choose a poem that he/she has encountered before.
 If the choice is to be made between different subject areas within a poem, then the writer could find it easier to choose to focus on writing about an area that plays to his/her strengths, so that the statements made in the essay are conveyed clearly and confidently.

 A poetry analysis essay may seem like a daunting writing assignment at first, but if the topic, outline, and paper are composed following the aforementioned steps, the paper will no doubt, turn out very well.

 Poetry Analysis Essay Outline

-An outline for a poetry analysis essay can be very simple, as it is just a guideline for the writer to build upon as the first draft is written.
-It would probably be best to put the title of the paper at the top of a page, then place a Roman numeral one (I) underneath, preceding the word “introduction”.
+An outline for a poetry analysis essay can be very simple.
+It simply is a guideline for the writer to build upon.
+Put the title of the paper at the top of the page, then place the number one (1) underneath, just before the word “Introduction”.